dspeyer/dspeyer.github.io/magic.md

 This school targets the part of the soul that manages awareness of the outside world.

 The target's subconscious mind fills in details of these illusions.
-This means that two observers effected by the same phantasm could realize it's fake by comparing notes.
+This means that two observers affected by the same phantasm could realize it's fake by comparing notes.
 It also means that a phantasmal mirror will reflect what the target expects, and is therefore useless for peaking around corners.
 On the upside, it means that if the target knows what a thing should look like far better than the caster, the illusion will still hold up.

 Save: Will
 Skill: Bluff (cha)